joestubbs/plyoreacto/proto/README.md

 # Prototypes
 This directory contains sample/prototype code for trying out an approach based on ZMQ.
+**NOTE: Code in this directory is no longer maintained; commands mentioned below might not work**

 There are currently two examples in this directory:
 1) docker-compose-basic.yml -- This is just the basic pub-sub weather station example from the zmq docs.